dunefox/MAML/docs/sec-steps.rst

       :math:`\mathbb R^n` and :math:`f` was assumed to be a :math:`\mathbb
       R^n\to\{-1,+1\}` function;

-    * A linear activation thus would amount to a function of the form
+    * Thus, an affine linear activation would amount to a function of the form

         .. math::
             f(x) = w \cdot x + b